justinethier/cyclone/docs/Garbage-Collector.md

 - Cooperate with the collection thread (see next section).
 - Perform a `longjmp` to reset the stack and call into the current continuation.

-Minor collection is usually performed by a mutator.
+A minor collection is always performed for a single mutator thread, usually by the thread itself.

 Finally, although not mentioned in Baker's paper, a heap object can be modified to contain a reference to a stack object.
-For example, by using a `set-vector!` to change the contents of a vector slot.
+For example, by using a `set-car!` to change the head of a list.
 This is problematic since stack references are no longer valid after a minor GC.
 We account for these "mutations" by using a write barrier to maintain a list of each modified object.
 During GC, these modified objects are treated as roots to avoid dangling references.

 # Major Collection

 ## Overview

 A single heap is used to store objects relocated from the various thread stacks.
 Eventually the heap will run too low on space and a collection is required to reclaim unused memory.

-Major GC is performed using the DLG algorithm with modifications from Domani et al. A single collector thread is used to perform the major GC, and coordinate with the application (or "mutator") threads.
+The collector thread is used to perform the major GC, with cooperation from the mutator threads.

 Cyclone's implementation generally tries to use atomic operations, but there is some locking.
 In particular, heap is protected by lock during object allocation and deallocation.
 This is one area that could probably be improved.